justagist/panda_simulator/README.md

 **Requires [nvidia-docker](https://github.com/nvidia/nvidia-docker/wiki/Installation-(version-2.0))**

-To build the docker image of the package, run `docker build docker/ -t ps:melodic`.
+To build the docker image of the package, run `docker build docker/ -t ps:kinetic`.

 To run the built image interactively, use the script `run_docker.sh`.
-The container starts in a catkin workspace (directory location in host machine: `$HOME/.panda_sim_melodic_ws`).
+The container starts in a catkin workspace (directory location in host machine: `$HOME/.panda_sim_kinetic_ws`).
 When running for the first time, the catkin workspace has to be built (`cd src/panda_simulator && ./build_ws.sh`).
 Any edits made to this directory in the host machine will be reflected in the docker container (and vice-versa).
 If everything was successfully built in the previous step, you should be able to run the simulator (see [Usage](#usage) section below).
 This also allows for running ROS nodes and scripts without having any ROS installation on the host machine.

 ### Usage